AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 As with anything CKAN, this document is always open to corrections and improvements.
 Please note that any contribution must follow the [Contribution guidelines](https://github.com/KSP-CKAN/CKAN/blob/master/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/KSP-CKAN/CKAN/wiki/Code-of-Conduct).

-All code examples are in pseudo- C#.
 Due to CKAN being actively developed this document may be incomplet or inkorrekt, some details may change or may have already changed.
-Hopefully the program structure remains relatively the same (or it'd be reasonable to update this document).
+Hopefully the program structure remains relatively the same (or it'd be reasonable to update this).

-All typenames will look like `SomeClassType`, while code will look like:
+All code examples are in pseudo- C#.
+All typenames look like `SomeClassType`, while code looks like:
 ```
 void foo() { return 1; }